korovod/kenotron/docs/3d_parallelism.md

     Total params = Stage 1 + Stage 2 = (10+15) + (20+25) = 35 + 45 = 70

-Q: Why does BRRR need a kill switch to terminate training?
+Q: Why does Nanotron need a kill switch to terminate training?
 Can't we just Ctrl-C or cancel the job?

 A: Kill switch provides a graceful way to terminate training without losing progress:
 + Ctrl-C stops the process immediately, risking corrupted checkpoints.